Sick Note for Bereavement

 • ✔ Certified period of absence with start and end date

-• ✔ "Not fit for work" assessment, or "may be fit for work" with adjustments where appropriate
+• ✔ An assessment that you are not fit for work, or that you may be fit for work with adjustments where appropriate

 • ✔ GMC registration number of the signing doctor